conduitio-labs/conduit-connector-neo4j/README.md

-# conduit-connector-neo4j
-Conduit connector for Neo4j
+# Conduit Connector Neo4j

+## General

+The [Neo4j](https://neo4j.com/) connector is one of Conduit plugins.
+It provides both, a source and a destination Neo4j connector.